rjfarmer/gfModParser/README.md

 ## Usage

-Basic usage involes loading a module then exploring what it offers:
+Basic usage involves loading a module then exploring what it offers:

 ````python
 import gfModParser as gf